-A single rate that represents the average of several loans with varying balances and interest rates.
+Student loan consolidation combines loans and produces a weighted average interest rate.
+The weighted average interest rate is a single rate that represents the average of several loans with varying balances and interest rates.
 Loans with a higher balance have more ‘weight’ on the final rate.
-Minimum Monthly Payment

-While we are not able to combine loans from two different individuals, we would be happy to consider two separate refinancing applications.
-For each application we would consider only individual income, but we can factor in any joint assets that you might share.
+While we cannot combine loans from two different individuals, we would be happy to consider two separate refinancing applications.
+We would consider only individual income for each application, but we can factor in any joint assets you might share.

 Refinancing is a great solution for employed or soon-to-be-employed graduates who have high-interest, unsubsidized Direct Loans, Graduate PLUS loans, and/or private loans.

-We look for clients who have a strong history of financial responsibility, which can show itself in many ways.
-For example, some clients may have a limited credit history, but present healthy savings patterns and a career with strong earning potential.
+We look for clients who have a strong history of financial responsibility, which can be demonstrated in many ways.
+For example, some clients may have a limited credit history but have healthy savings patterns and a career with strong earning potential.
 We also look for clients who have an income that supports both the life of the Earnest loan and their everyday living expenses.
 Positive payment history is another key part of our review process, as this demonstrates you are committed to making your payments in full for all of your existing debts.

 You must also meet the following requirements: